Year 1 of the Age of Blood

 She took it for me.
 “Ember!”
 Oak lurched back to his paws and dove for his lieutenant, struggling to tear her away, but he was too slow.
 Letorus sank his fangs into the back of her neck and threw her aside.
 She didn’t move after hitting the ground.

-“That was meant for you, but what’s one more dead Wolf?”
+“Obviously, that was meant for you, but what’s one more dead wolf?”
 Letorus shook the dirt from his fur and crouched slightly, his black eyes glittering in his striped face.
 “Are there any more you’d like to sacrifice to keep you alive a little longer?”

 Oak roared and lunged at Letorus, calling up every loose piece of stone surrounding them.
 Letorus only chuckled and melted into shadow.
 Oak fell through an empty space, but was forced to quickly back away or be hit by his own attack.

 “I think it’s time we ended this,” Letorus’s voice came from behind him.
-“I grow tired of this game of fox and vole.”
+“I grow tired of this game of cat and mouse.”

 Oak whirled around, only to come face to face with the towering form of Letorus.
 A heavy paw slammed into his side, knocking him into a boulder with enough force to crack a few ribs.
 Oak’s vision grew blurry and he struggled to get air into his lungs.
 Pain washed over him as he slid to the ground.
 Before he could attempt to stand, black tendrils rose up from the shadow of the rock behind him and wrapped themselves around his limbs, tying him in place.

 “The great King of the Earth-Wolves, ruler of all of Taladair, reduce to this,” Letorus said, slowly stalking closer.
 “The very last ruler of this pathetic land.
 Fitting that you should die like the rat you are.
-And once you, the famous Immortal King who danced with death for so long, is gone, the Wolves of Soluna will have no one to stand behind.”
+And once you, the famous Brown Ghost who danced with death for so long, is gone, the wolves of Soluna will have no one to stand behind.”